-The continuous development and application of data analytics to mail theft, and associated financial and violent crime issues, is critical to the identification of real time, emerging trends associated with mail theft and violent crimes against Postal Service employees, the identification of investigative intelligence, and the allocation and deployment of investigative resources.
-To accomplish this, the Inspection Service will identify relevant mail theft related data sources, organize the data into an efficient environment where applied analytics may be performed, and leverage analytics personnel to apply data analytics techniques and perform continuous data analysis.
+The continuous development and application of data analytics to mail theft, and associated financial and violent crimes against Postal Service employees, is critical to identifying real-time emerging trends associated with these crimes, gathering investigative intelligence, and allocating and deploying investigative resources.
+To accomplish this, the Postal Inspection Service will identify relevant mail theft-related data sources, organize the data into an efficient environment where applied analytics may be performed, and leverage analytics personnel to apply data analytics techniques and perform continuous data analysis.

-4.1 ENHANCE POSTAL SERVICE AND POSTAL INSPECTION SERVICE DATA COLLECTION data such as that associated with high volume mail theft complaints and customer mail theft complaints.
-While the Postal Service and the Postal Inspection Service collect some mail theft related data, the data that is collected should be improved while also facilitating easier reporting for the public.
+4.1 ENHANCE POSTAL SERVICE AND POSTAL INSPECTION SERVICE DATA COLLECTION theft complaints and customer mail theft complaints.
+Though the Postal Service and the Postal Inspection Service both currently collect useful mail theft-related data, we will enhance our data-collection processes while also facilitating easier reporting for the public.

-The Postal Inspection Service will work with the Postal Service to improve the collection of mail theft related
+The Postal Inspection Service will work with the Postal Service to improve the collection of mail theft-related data, such as that associated with high-volume mail